keremerciyes/Breast-Cancer-Detection-and-Classification/README.md

 ---

 This README provides an overview of the project, its components, and instructions on how to use the application.
-For any further queries or detailed explanations, please refer to the project documentation and notebooks.
+For any further queries or detailed explanations, please refer to the project documentation and presentation.